How we charge

 Your first appointment is free

-If you would like more information about our first appointments please call us.
+If you would like more information about our first appointments, please call or email us.

 Cost agreements